SEKOIA-IO/documentation/_shared_content/automate/index.md

 !!! note
     Beware, the generated API Key will no longer be accessible after you’ve closed the modal.

-Check out this section to learn more about how to configure your actions using this API Key.
+To learn more about how to generate and revoke API keys, please refer to this [section.](https://docs.sekoia.io/getting_started/generate_api_keys/)

-> add an example of module configuration <

 ## Navigate playbooks' interface